Stericallyhindered/PORTFOLIO/README.md

 These are public portfolio snapshots.
 I removed runtime secrets, `.env` files, dependency folders, generated builds, databases, archives, private customer data, firmware binaries, and large binary assets before publishing.

-Some projects were built fast because the job was to solve a real business problem quickly.
-Some are more polished than others.
-What I want you to see is the range: engineering leadership, full-stack systems, AI integrations, CRM/support tools, dashboards, workflow automation, embedded-adjacent code, hardware-connected mobile apps, and software written to make real work easier.

 Contact: `bajaracer415@gmail.com`